huggingface/diffusers/examples/community/README.md

 best quality, 3persons in garden, a boy blue shirt BREAK best quality, 3persons in garden, an old man red suit
 ```
+### Negative prompt
+Negative prompts are equally effective across all regions, but it is possible to set region-specific prompts for negative prompts as well.
+The number of BREAKs must be the same as the number of prompts.
+If the number of prompts does not match, the negative prompts will be used without being divided into regions.

 ### Parameters
 To activate Regional Prompter, it is necessary to enter settings in rp_args.
 The items that can be set are as follows. rp_args is a dictionary type.